ASaiyan0/javascript-practice/README.md

 1. Clone this repository.
 2. Open a terminal and cd into the repository.
+3. Make sure you're using node version 18 by running `nvm use`. nvm will read the version we want from the `.nvmrc` file in the root of this repo.
-3. Run `npm install` to install dependencies.
+4. Run `npm install` to install dependencies.

 ## Completing Exercises